jneen/jneen.net/content/index.md

 * manual chiptune-style tracker effects to really bring out the expressiveness of an instrument
 * little pixel sketches to go with the tracks i release

-here are a couple of tracks you should listen to if you want!
+here are a couple of tracks you should listen to!

 ### mario maker 2 ocremix